-(\$000's)
+(\$ 000's)

-Measurement Year 1% Decrease В aseline 1% Increase
+Measurement Year 1% Decrease ease Baseline 1% Increase

+June 30, 2022 \$ 26,402 \$ 30,862 \$ 36,395

 June 30, 2021 \$ 26,912 \$ 31,617 \$ 37,486

-June 30, 2020 26,624 30,792 36,225

-Discount Rate - The discount rates used to measure the total OPEB liability as of June 30, 2021 and 2020 was 7.0%.
+Discount Rate - The discount rates used to measure the total OPEB liability as of June 30, 2022 and 2021 was 7.0%.
 Based on the assumption that plan member contributions will continue to be made at the rates specified in the Charter, it was determined that the OPEB Plan's projected fiduciary net position will be greater than or equal to the benefit payments projected for each future period.
 As such, the long-term expected rate of return on plan investments was applied to all periods of projected benefit payments to determine the total OPEB liability.

-The long-term expected rate of return on OPEB plan investments were 7.0% based on expected future returns and historical returns experienced by the Retiree Healthcare Trust Fund as of June 30, 2021 and 2020 (measurement periods).
+The long-term expected rate of return on OPEB plan investments were 7.0% based on expected future returns and historical returns experienced by the Retiree Healthcare Trust Fund as of June 30, 2022 and 2021 (measurement periods).
 Expected future returns were determined based on 10-year and 20-year capital market assumptions for the Retiree Healthcare Trust Fund's asset allocation.